dotnet/wpf-test/README.md

 Once the tests run, the results are generated here `C:\Users\$(CurrentUser)\AppData\Roaming\QualityVault\Run\Report`.
 You can see the result of the run in `testResults.xml` file.

-Check out the [building, running and deugging tests](docs/building-running-debugging.md) doc for more information.
+Check out the [building, running and debugging tests](docs/building-running-debugging.md) doc for more information.

 For more information regarding the test infrastructure and test addition guidelines, check out the following docs: